DenizK00/DeepNeuroBoun/README.md

 2. The GUI will launch, and you can start by selecting Generate New Analysis (for analysing the video) or Use Existing Analysis (using the data of an already processed video).

-3. If the generate new analysis option is selected, there will be another selection of Generic Dry Maze or Morris Water Maze.
+3a.
+If the generate new analysis option is selected, there will be another selection of Generic Dry Maze or Morris Water Maze.

+3b.
+If the use existing analysis option is selected gui will continue to the 4th step

-4. Continue by drawing an arbitrary line and type how long that line is, this way, the program will have the pixel distance to cm transition.
+4. Continue by drawing an arbitrary line and type how long that line is, this way, the program will have the pixel distance to cm transition, And also draw the maze by following the instructions in the GUI.

-5. Once the analysis is complete, explore the info and visualizions.
+5. Once the analysis is complete, explore the concluding info and visualizations.

-7. Afterwrds, export the results in your desired format.
+6. Afterwards, export the results in your desired format.

 ## Contributing